 JOHN WILLIAM BUCHHOLZ (name changed after moving to the United States in 1869)---in Germany his name was MARTIN JOHANN WILHELM BOOKHOLTZ/BOOKHOLD/BOCKHOLD/BUCHHOLZ

 Record 1.
-This is a death record of (Martin) John William Buchholz's father, Martin Jochim Heinrich Buchholtz/Buchholz who died on the 19 January 1864, he was a daylaborer of Danneborth, Germany and he was in born Gerdshagen, Germany (left column states his name).
-He was 66 years 4 months and 4 days old and died of pneumonia (center colums) His father was Franz Christian Buchholz/Bochold, a daylaborer of Gerdshagen, Germany - His mother was Anna Maria Sophia, nee Heuckendorf (right colum states parents name).
-The two spellings Buchholtz and Bookhold are mentioned in this record.
-Danneborth, Germany and Gerdshagen, Germany are a few miles apart.
+This is a death record of (Martin) John William Buchholz's father, Martin Jochim Heinrich Buchholz who died on the 19 January 1864, he was a daylaborer of Danneborth, Germany and he was in born Gerdshagen, Germany (left column states his name).
+He was 66 years 4 months and 4 days old and died of pneumonia (center colums) Martin Jochim Henrich Buchholz's father was Franz Christian Buchholz, a daylaborer of Gerdshagen, Germany - His mother was Anna Maria Sophia, nee Heuckendorf (right colum states parents name).
+Two spellings are mentioned in this record - Buchholz/Buchhold - Danneborth, Germany and Gerdshagen, Germany are a few miles apart.

 Record 2.
 This is a copy of (Martin) John Willliam Buchholz's daughter, Wilhelmine Christine Johanna Bookhold (Buchholz) german baptismal record (right column shows her name), it states she was born 24 August (1868) and was baptized on the 3 September (1868), Her father is Martin Johann Wilhelm Bookhold (left column shows his name)and he was a daylaborer of Danneborth, Germany.
 Her mother is Ernestine Maria Christine born Ohde (center shows her name) Interesting Buchholz/Buchholtz shows as Bookhold.
 The Lutheran Church was in Alt Carin (Alt Karin) Ritteramt Bukow, Mecklenburg-Schwerin, Germany.
 Danneborth and Alt Karin is within a couple of miles from each other in Germany.